COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 Using the ontology
 ==================

-As discussed in the introduction, the ontology must be mated with one or more formats.
+As discussed in the introduction, the ontology must be mated with one or more formats in order to transfer data.
 While this is largely outside the scope of this workshop, a few general points can be made about format selection:

 1. the data values must be representable within the format.
-This is generally trivially possible, as any value can be represented as text, that is, a sequence of bytes with a specified encoding.
+This is generally trivially possible, as any value can be represented as text, that is, a sequence of bytes with a specified text encoding.

-2. the correspondence between each data value and its key data value(s) must be representable.
+2. the correspondence between each data value and its key data names' values must be representable.
 This requirement is met by any format that can put data values into ordered lists; in this case values at the same position in a list can be considered to correspond.

+3. The format must be extensible to an arbitrary number of multiple-valued datanames, to allow for future growth.

-3. All other format considerations would be based on non-ontological criteria, such as software support, efficiency, or long-term archival support.
+4. All other format considerations would be based on non-ontological criteria, such as software support, efficiency, or long-term archival support.

+.. important:: Consider any data formats that you are familiar
+                  with.
+How well do they meet requirements (1)-(3), and your particular requirements?

 Advanced topics
 ===============